Can I store bacon in the pantry?

 Bacon for Food Storage

-Yes, bacon can be stored in your pantry for long-term use.
+Yes, you can store bacon for long-term food stroage.
 You might have to learn to love it in a new way, but it is definitely something you can do!

 Pre-cooked bacon strips

 The fully-cooked bacon packages from Hormel or Oscar Mayer have little fat and moisture, and tons of chemicals and preservatives (but hey – almost all commercially cured bacon does, too), and will keep for months and months unopened.
 Either open and cook it all, or use the rest within a few days from the fridge.
 While the USDA recommends only storing until the “use by date”, we know that those dates don’t mean the food has expired, it’s just when the optimum quality may have been achieved.
-It didn’t expire, it didn’t suddenly become bad.
+It may have “expired”, but it didn’t suddenly become bad.

 Bacon bits in a jar or resealable bag can be reopened numerous times (throw a silica pack in to help with moisture control after opening) and used to add some flavor to bland dishes.
 Just be sure you’re using real bacon, and not the soy bacon substitute.

 • Additional Reading: USDA Food Safety Guidelines for Bacon

 You can always choose to pressure can bacon for yourself.
 Bexar Prepper walks you through the entire process here in her video.
 You can also find printed instructions at Backwoods Home Magazine.
 While this process isn’t approved by the people who tend to approve of canning techniques – you can find an approved method of canning meat chunks online.